autumnai/leaf/doc/src/layers.md

 container layers on top of another and compose even bigger container layers.
 Container layers differ in how they connect the layers that it receives.

-Examples for Container layers are `Sequential`.
+Examples of Container layers are `Sequential`.
 All available container layers can be found at [src/layers/container](https://github.com/autumnai/leaf/tree/master/src/layers/container).

 ### Why Layers?

-The benefit of using a layer design approach is, that it allows for a very expressive setup, which can represent even stochastic machine learning algorithms, which makes Leaf usable in theory for almost any Machine Learning task not only Deep Learning.
+The benefit of using a layer design approach is, that it allows for a very expressive setup, which can represent, as far as we know, any machine learning algorithm.
+Which makes Leaf a framework, that can be used to construct practical Machine Learning applications that combine different paradigms.

 Other Machine Learning frameworks take a symbolic instead of a layered approach.
-For Leaf we decided against it, as we found it easier for developers to handle layers, than mathematical expressions.
+For Leaf, we decided against it, as we found it easier for developers to handle layers, than mathematical expressions.
 More complex algorithms e.g. LSTMs are also harder to replicate in a symbolic framework than with layered ones.
 We believe that Leafs layer approach strikes a great balance between,